Last Updated on July 17, 2021 by Dr. Sanusi Umar, MD

-Although DHT is widely known as the main trigger for hair follicle miniaturization, there are also other lesser-known detriments, such as the oxidative damage caused by free radicals.
+Although DHT is widely known as the main trigger for hair follicle miniaturization, other lesser-known detriments, such as the oxidative damage caused by free radicals.

-Genistein from soy may help prevent our cells’ premature aging, including those of our hair follicles, by upregulating our antioxidants’ production.
-One study found that this isoflavone induces our DNA to start the process of constructing an antioxidative enzyme called MnSOD, which neutralizes free-radical oxygen responsible for oxidative stress.
+Genistein from soy may help prevent our cells’ premature aging, including our hair follicles, by upregulating our antioxidants’ production.
+One study found that this isoflavone induces our DNA to start the process of constructing an antioxidative enzyme called MnSOD, which neutralizes free-radical oxygen responsible for oxidative stress .

 Omega-3 Rich Soy Oil May Promote Hair Growth